 History

-Before the Spanish
+Before the Spaniards

 The land where Colombia now stands has been home to people for more than 20,000 years.
 The first people had many groups, cultures, and languages.
 There are many tools, caves, and things of those peoples.
-In Colombia, the peoples were similar to those of Asia, because scientists say that the first people came to America from Siberia or southeast Asia more than 50,000 years ago.
-The peoples of Colombia were called Arawak, Caribe, and Chibcha, but there were many other groups.
+In Colombia, the peoples were similar to those of Asia, because scientists say that the first people came to America from Siberia or South East Asia more than 50,000 years ago.
+The peoples of Colombia were called Arawak, Caribe, and Chibcha.
+But there were many other groups.
 The most famous were the Muiscas. legend of El Dorado comes from the Muiscas.
 The king of the Muiscas used to bathe in Lake Guatavita and he used a lot of gold for his bath.
-The Spanish heard about this, and the people told them that there was a great golden city somewhere.
+The Spaniards heard about this, and the people told them that there was a great golden city somewhere.
 They started to look for El Dorado.
 The International Airport of Bogotá is called El Dorado International Airport, because the legend was born in Colombia.
 The descendants of the first peoples of Colombia live integrated with others.
 Some groups live in the forest, but many live in the countryside and in the cities.

 The colony

-The Spanish, led by Christopher Columbus, first came to the Americas in 1492.
+The Spaniards lead by Christopher Columbus discovered America in 1492.
 Columbus saw the coasts of Venezuela, Colombia and Panama and he gave them his own name.
-But Alonso de Ojeda was the first colonist to explore the area of the Gulf of Darién.
-After that, the Spanish founded the first European cities on the American continent: Santa Marta in 1525 and Cartagena de Indias in 1533.
-It was from Colombia that the Spanish conquered the Incas of Peru.
+But Alonso de Ojeda was the first to explore the area of the Gulf of Darién.
+After that, the Spaniards founded the first European cities on the American continent: Santa Marta in 1525 and Cartagena de Indias in 1533.
+It was from Colombia that the Spaniards conquered the Incas of Peru.
+They founded the city of Popayán in 1536 and they conquered the Confederation of the Muiscas.
+In Bacatá, the capital of the Muiscas, the Spaniards founded the city of Santa Fe in 1538.
+In 1550 the Spaniards declared the territory as a colony and its capital was Santa Fe de Bogotá, but in the first decades it depended on Peru.
+Soon after, it was declared a Viceroyalty.

 Independence